-Veggie has been designed and built by ORBITEC for NASA, sponsored by the Space Biology Program in the Space Life and Physical Sciences Division of NASA.
-Veggie was first delivered to the ISS aboard the SpaceX-3 CRS mission.
-Initially launched in a collapsed state of less than 1 cubic foot, Veggie expands to nearly 4 cubic feet and is installed in an EXPRESS Rack in the Columbus module of the ISS.
-The Veggie growth chamber provides fresh vegetables for dietary variety, serves as a test bed for both plant growth and development investigations, and provides a method to catalog food microbial safety across a number of planting cycles and crop types.
+Veggie was designed and built by Orbital Technologies Corporation (now part of Sierra Nevada Corporation) for NASA, sponsored by the Space Biology Program in the Space Life and Physical Sciences Research and Applications Division of NASA.
+Currently, two Veggie facilities reside on the ISS.
+The first Veggie was delivered to the ISS aboard SpaceX CRS-3, which launched on 4/18/14.
+The second Veggie launched to the ISS aboard Orbital ATK-7 (OA-7) on 4/18/17.
+Each Veggie was launched in a collapsed state of less than 1 cubic foot then installed into an ExPRESS Rack in the ISS Columbus module.
+The Veggies can be placed in a side-by-side or top-to-bottom configuration, depending on ExPRESS Rack availability.
+For plant growth experiments, Veggie expands to nearly 4 cubic feet.
+The Veggie growth chamber provides fresh vegetables for dietary variety, serves as a test bed for plant growth and development investigations, and provides a method to catalog food microbial safety across a number of planting cycles and crop types.
 Veggie is a low power controlled environment chamber for growing plants in microgravity.
 It provides lighting and water delivery systems, and relies on the cabin environment for temperature and relative humidity control and carbon dioxide to promote growth.
 The Veggie bellows provides partial containment to slightly elevate humidity above cabin levels.
 It weighs less than 8 kg and requires no more than 90W of power.
-Veggie has a growing area of approximately 1.7 square feet and a maximum growing height of 18 inches.
-Cooled by circulated EXPRESS rack air, Veggie provides red, green, and blue light spectra.
-Seeds and nutrients are inserted into plant pillows, and the pillows are installed upon a root mat reservoir placed into the Veggie bellows.
-Light and fan settings are programmed and water is added to the pillows and root mat to begin seed germination.
-Lighting intensity and cycling and the height of the bellows enclosure are adjusted as desired.
+Each Veggie has a growing area of approximately 1.7 square feet and a maximum growing height of 18 inches.
+Veggie is cooled by ExPRESS Rack Avionics Air Assembly (AAA) air and provides red, green, and blue light spectra.
+For food plant experiments conducted through 2018, seeds and nutrients have been inserted into plant growth pillows then the pillows were installed upon a root mat reservoir placed into the Veggie bellows.
+A new plant growth container, called Passive Orbital Nutrient Delivery System (PONDS), is currently under development and testing.
+The PONDS will provide researchers with an alternative plant growth capability in addition to the pillows.
+Veggie has also supported Petri plate and Magenta container science experiments as part of the Advanced Plant Experiment (APEX) payload series.
+APEX investigations have included monocot and dicot plant species that were grown for a pre-defined duration, photographed, harvested, and preserved for return to Earth.
+Whether using pillows, PONDS, or Petri plates, the Veggie light and fan settings are programmed and lighting intensity, light cycling and the height of the bellows enclosure are adjusted as desired.
 Fans and ventilation holes in the Veggie growth volume provide ISS cabin air to the growing plants.
-As the plants grow, Veggie requires minimal crew maintenance, (e.g., adding water, adjusting the bellows, adjusting air flow through the growth volume.)
-When plants reach maturity, the edible portions of the plants can be harvested, and used in experiments or for food, and the inedible biomass discarded or returned to Earth for analysis.More »
+As the plants grow, Veggie requires minimal crew maintenance (e.g., adding water, adjusting the bellows, adjusting air flow through the growth volume).
+At the desired time point, the crew harvests the plants and preserves them for return to Earth where they undergo analyses.
+Edible portions of food plants can be consumed by the crew while the inedible biomass is discarded or returned to Earth.More »

 |Organizations Performing Work||Role||Type||Location|

-|Kennedy Space Center (KSC)||Lead Organization||NASA Center||Kennedy Space Center, FL|
+|Kennedy Space Center (KSC)||Lead Organization||NASA Center||Kennedy Space Center, Florida|